mdnajimahmed/QuizBuilderApp/doc/api.md

 # Quiz management APIs:
 - POST /quizzes
     - Create a new quiz
-    - We can publish the quiz while creating setting `published` flag to true
+    - We can publish the quiz while creating by setting `published` flag to true
     - Validations:
         - Quiz title should be non-empty(255 characters max)
         - Quiz should have at least 1 and at most 10 questions